trychlos/pwix-tabbed/README.md

 ## What is it ?

 A Blaze component which provides a consistent tabbed display.
+Here, 'consistent' means that all panes will have the same width and height regarding of their content.

 The tabbed navs and panes are Bootstrap-based.

-Here, 'consistent' means that all panes will have the same height (respectively the same width) regarding of their content.

 ## Installation